Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Developing visual perceptual skills is best done through play.

 Activities like building puzzles, playing memory games, drawing, sorting, making patterns, and engaging in fine and gross motor activities all help enhance these skills.
-No need for formal worksheets—just lots of fun, hands-on play.
+There’s no need for formal worksheets—just plenty of fun, hands-on play.

-Here are 12 activities that target various skills like visual memory and discrimination:
+Here are 12 activities that target various skills, such as visual memory and discrimination:

 1. Matching Card Game